-Learning Objectives: After studying this paper the students will know - a.
-Principles and branches of forensic science b.
+Learning Objectives: After studying this paper the students will know -

+- a.
+Principles and branches of forensic science - b.
 Forensic Ballistics, Explosives and Trace Evidence in the detection of crime.

-EXISTING CHANGES Unit-1 Principles of Criminalistics; Forensic Science Organizations: State and Directorate of Forensic Sciences and allied institutions; Laws relating to expert evidence, with reference to Cr.P.C. and I.E.A.; Unit-1 Principles of Criminalistics; Forensic Science Organizations: State and Directorate of Forensic Sciences and allied institutions; Branches/Divisions/Sections of Forensic Sciences Laboratory Laws relating to expert evidence, with reference to Cr.P.C. and I.E.A.; Frye, Daubert Standards and guidelines for expert testimony Unit-2 Forensic Ballistics: Classification of firearms and ammunition.
+EXISTING CHANGES Unit-1 Principles of Criminalistics; Forensic Science Organizations: State and Directorate of Forensic Sciences and allied institutions; Laws relating to expert evidence, with reference to Cr.P.C. and I.E.A.; Unit-1 Principles of Criminalistics; Forensic Science Organizations: State and Directorate of Forensic Sciences and allied institutions; Branches/Divisions/Sections of Forensic Sciences Laboratory Laws relating to expert evidence, with reference to Cr.P.C. and I.E.A.; Frye, Daubert Standards and guidelines for expert testimony.
+Unit-2 Forensic Ballistics: Classification of firearms and ammunition.
 Identification of firearm, shooter and the range of firing and determination of trajectory.
 Unit-2 Forensic Ballistics: Classification of firearms and ammunition.
 Components of Fire Arms Identification of firearm, shooter and the range of firing and determination of trajectory.
 Unit-3 Explosives: Classification, investigation and laboratory identification.
 Investigation and detection of arson; fire accelerants and their detection.
-No Change Unit- 4 No Change
+No Change Unit- 4 Trace evidences: Hair, Fiber, Fabric, Glass, Paints and Soil; its collection, examination and role in crime detection; Forensic detection of imitated and duplicated goods.
+No Change

-Trace evidences: Hair, Fiber, Fabric, Glass, Paints and Soil; its collection, examination and role in crime detection; Forensic detection of imitated and duplicated goods.
-References: 1.
-Criminal investigation- J. Horson.
-To add: 9.
-Indian Evidence Act- Rathanlal and 2.
-Criminalistics-an Introduction to Dhirajlal Forensic Science- Safferstein, Richard M, (1990).
-3. Crime investigation- Paul L Kirk - Edited by John I Thronton (1974).
-4. Criminal investigation- Soderman and O'Connell.
-5. Forensic Science in Investigation and Trails- Sharma B.R 6.
-Forensic Sciences- Eckert, William.
-7. Code of Criminal Procedure.
-Rathanlal and Dhirajlal (2019).
-8. Indian Evidence ActAvtar Singh, Fundamentals of Forensic Science, Houck, M.M &amp; Siegel, J.A; Acadamic Press, London, 2006.
-Techniques of Crime Scene Investigation, 7th Ed, Barry, A.J.
-Fisher; CRC Press, NewYork, 2003.
-Forensic Science- An Introduction to Scientific and Investigative Techniques, James, S.H and Nordby, J.J; CRC Press, USA, 2003.
-Advanced Technology in Forensic Investigation, Annama John Cosmo Books
+- 1. Criminal investigation- J. Horson. - 2.
+Criminalistics-an Introduction to Forensic Science- Safferstein, Richard M, (1990). - 3.
+Crime investigation- Paul L Kirk Edited by John I Thronton (1974). - 4.
+Criminal investigation- Soderman and O"Connell. - 5.
+Forensic Science in Investigation and Trails- Sharma B.R - 6.
+Forensic Sciences- Eckert, William. - 7.
+Code of Criminal Procedure.
+Rathanlal and Dhirajlal (2019). - 8.
+Indian Evidence Act.-Avtar Singh, Rathanlal and Dhirajlal (2019).